 President, Hub City Heritage RR Museum

-Locomotive and car repair shops under
+The Chicago Great Western's Oelwein locomotive and car repair shops under

 construction in 1898.